Vermont Center for Crime Victim Services - Victims Compensation Program

 -

+Family members of a homicide victim also are eligible.
 Where appropriate, money is available to pay for the following expenses, as long as they have not been paid already by other sources:

 -